Mohit-0987/To-Do-List-App/README.md

-# Full-Stack Todo List Application
+# Todo List Web Application

 A simple, clean, and functional todo list web application built with a Python Flask backend and a vanilla JavaScript frontend.